-Carbon Smart were responsible for carrying out a limited verification assessment in accordance with the ISO 14064 – part 3 standard, and providing an independently expressed conclusion on the reported GHG emissions totals and performance, for each of the data sources included in the scope of this verification exercise.
+Avieco was responsible for carrying out a verification assessment in accordance with the ISO 14064-3: 2019 ‘Greenhouse gases - Part 3: Specification with guidance for the verification and validation of greenhouse gas statements’ and providing an independently expressed opinion to a reasonable level on the reported GHG emissions totals for each of the data sources included in the scope of this verification exercise.

 || Scope 2